Skip to content

 """Executes a block function and sets its result on the associated future.

-Calls the given function with provided arguments, awaiting it if it's a coroutine,
+Calls the given function with provided args, awaiting it if it's a coroutine,

 or running it in the executor otherwise.
 On completion, updates the `block_fut`